41of the Best food markets and food halls in North America

 With its stunning Art Deco architecture, Marché Atwater is open year-round, from 9 a.m. to 5 p.m. on weekdays, and from 9 a.m. to 5 p.m. on weekends.
 It is easily accessible both by public transportation and by car.
 The Atwater Market is truly a haven for anybody in search of fresh, seasonal foods.
 With its abundance of produce, meat, cheese, and local restaurateurs, there is something for everyone!

-A combination of outdoor and indoors, the market allows visitors to shop in comfort under its sheltered walls during the winter season, which is then removed at the beginning of Spring as the weather warms up.
+A combination of outdoor and indoor, the market allows visitors to shop in comfort under its sheltered walls during the winter season, which is then removed at the beginning of Spring as the weather warms up.
 What truly sets Marché Atwater apart is its insistence on celebrating every season in the most joyful, welcoming, and fun way possible!
 Workshops, culinary demonstrations, a Christmas Village – you can find it all.

 My personal favourite time to visit the market is during the cinq à septs, which is French for Happy Hour.
 If you’ve ever been to Montreal, you know how uplifting the city’s atmosphere can be in the evenings!
 And if you’re up for a truly local gastronomic experience, be sure to pay a visit to one of the city’s finest Mediterranean restaurants while you’re there!
 Contributed by Palo of Moons and Roses.